-In one of our previous articles, we looked in detail at how to rename a database in MySQL.
-In this article, we are going to focus specifically on renaming tables in MySQL.
+In one of our previous articles, we discussed how to rename a database in MySQL in detail.
+In this article, we will focus specifically on renaming tables in MySQL.

 Rename table operations are common.
-Quite often as business situations and business requirements change, it becomes necessary to change the name of tables in MySQL databases so that they had more meaningful names or better reflected the essence of the information stored in them.
+Quite often, as business situations and requirements change, it becomes necessary to change the names of tables in MySQL databases.

 Contents